CraftRigs

 The two GPUs that hit this tier without asking $4,000 from you:

-RTX 4090 — ~$2,200 used, $2,755 new as of today.
+RTX 4090 — ~$2,200 used, ~$2,700 new as of mid-2026.
 Same 24GB, meaningfully faster at ~82 TFLOPS BF16 versus the 3090's ~35 TFLOPS.
 If you're doing interactive inference where response latency matters, the speed gap is real and you'll feel it.
 The 4090 also runs cooler per watt at AI workloads.
 Whether that $1,400 premium over a used 3090 is worth it depends entirely on your use case and how much you care about tokens per second.

 Caution

-Dual-GPU Options for the Larger Variants
+Dual-GPU Options for 70B-Class Models

 Two 3090s connected via NVLink gives you 48GB of pooled VRAM.
 That's enough for a 70B model at Q4 (~40–45GB required) with a few gigabytes to spare.
 The pair runs about $1,400–1,600 used, needs a 1000W+ PSU, and requires a motherboard with two full x16 slots close enough together for the NVLink bridge.
 Not every ATX board qualifies — check before buying.